Dnreikronos/image_resizer_b/README.md

 make test
 ```

-## Improvements

-Feel free to improve this project by:

-- Adding more image processing features (e.g., cropping, rotating).
-- Enhancing logging and error handling.
-- Optimizing the Docker setup for production use.
-- Implementing more robust database migration handling.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.